ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

 1. Fill in the `default` parameters.

     * Specify a master DB user password for Redshift.
 Note that this may show up in logs and the terraform state file.
+Password should contain upper and lowercase letters, as well as numbers.

     * Specify a bucket name.
 This should be unique and not violate any S3 bucket naming constraints (e.g. `<yourfullname>_reddit_bucket`).